shwina/nbody-lesson-draft/02-growing-tests.md

 > * Identify bugs in our code by writing tests for it

-Let's consider a much simpler system: two bodies of unit mass, separated by unit distance, and initially at rest (zero velocity):
+Let's consider a much simpler system: two bodies of unit mass each, separated by a distance of ten units, and initially at rest (zero velocity):